 What Is the Disability Freeze?

-The disability freeze can stop your Social Security disability or retirement benefits from being lowered despite years of little or no earnings.
+The disability freeze can protect your Social Security disability or retirement benefits despite years of little or no earnings.

-People who are unable to work due to disability invariably suffer gaps in their employment history, or times when they made less money due to their medical condition.
-For disability applicants who apply for Social Security Disability Insurance (SSDI, as opposed to SSI), this can reduce your disability or retirement benefits or even make you ineligible for benefits.
+If you can't work due to disability, you've likely suffered gaps in your employment history or times when you made less money due to your medical condition.
+If you apply for Social Security Disability Insurance (SSDI, as opposed to SSI), having years where you make little or no income can reduce your disability or retirement benefits, or even make you ineligible for benefits.

 To decrease the impact of these low earnings years, the Social Security Administration (SSA) created the "disability freeze."
-Also called a period of disability, the disability freeze "freezes" an individual's insured status and, in turn, preserves the individual's eligibility for future retirement and disability benefits.
+A disability freeze preserves your eligibility for future retirement and disability benefits and can even increase your benefit amount.

 To qualify for a disability freeze, you must: